cloudblog004/fantasticfoodies/content/en/posts/615-how-to-prepare-perfect-plantain-and-irish-potato-puree.md

 1. Make ready 2 table spoon grounded crayfish

-You can check softness by piercing it with a knife or fork, if it goes through easy - your potatoes are ready. &#34;Variety is the spice of life.&#34;.
+You can check softness by piercing it with a knife or fork, if it goes through easy - your potatoes are ready. *Variety is the spice of life.*.
 I&#39;ve heard that phrase countless times in my life but never thought about it in the most literal sense until I learned about the history of Irish potatoes.
 A significant footnote in this history, the Irish Potato famine, conveys the vital importance of planting genetically diverse crops.
 A Gerson Therapy version of the traditional Irish dish colcannon.

 <!--inarticleads2-->